derzaarsad/traffic_sign_classifier/writeup_template.md

 It worked!!
 And the test accuracy is: **0.968**

-And here is the last accuracy diagram
+Here is the last accuracy diagram

 ![alt text][image9]

+And here is the last classifier architecture:

+![alt text][image11]

 ### Test a Model on New Images